approov/quickstart-elixir-phoenix-channels-token-check/src/approov-protected-server/token-binding-check/echo/README.md

 ## Why?

 To lock down your Phoenix Channels server to your mobile app.
-Please read the brief summary in the [README](/README.md#why) at the root of this repo or visit our [website](https://approov.io/product) for more details.
+Please read the brief summary in the [Approov Overview](/OVERVIEW.md#why) at the root of this repo or visit our [website](https://approov.io/product) for more details.

 [TOC](#toc---table-of-contents)